james-stevens/dnsflsk/README.md

 All you need to do is

 * Have a current `docker` platform :)
-* Run `docker pull jamesstevens/mini-slack142-py38-nginx:v1.0` to get the base container (optional)
+* Run `docker pull jamesstevens/mini-slack142-py38-nginx:vX.X` (where X.X is the latest version) to get the base container (optional)
-* Run `docker image build -t dnsflsk .` to build the application container (must be run in a directory containing a clone of this project)
+* Run `./dkmk` to build the application container (must be run in a directory containing a clone of this project)
-* Run `docker run -p 800:800 --tmpfs=/ram dnsflsk /bin/init` to run it
+* Run `./dkrun init` to run it, you can also use `./dkrun sh` to shell into the container.

 This will run `dnsflsk` (under `gunicorn`) and `nginx` under the very basic, but still very good, supervisor program `sysvinit`

-If you add `-t` after the `run` you will get some commentary.
-It should look something like this...
+You should get some commentary like this...
 ```
 INIT: version 2.88 booting
 INIT: Entering runlevel: 3